AdobeDocs/experience-manager-pattern-detection.en/help/acv.md

 Subtypes are used to identify the different types of information, such as:

 * `missing.jcrcontent`: Identify the folders with missing mandatory nodes in the repository.
 Identifying any missing content in the repository helps prevent any broken features or use cases.
 * `missing.original.rendition`: Identify the assets with a missing mandatory original rendition in the repository.
-Kindly note previewing PDF's pages does not require sub asset generation in AEMaaCS due to a new feature addition from 2021.70 release.
-Hence for PDF assets, reporting sub asset's missing original rendition is suppressed.
+Kindly note previewing PDF's pages does not require subassets generation in AEMaaCS.
+Hence for PDF assets, reporting subassets missing original rendition is suppressed.
 * `metadata.descendants.violation`: Identify the assets with more than 100 descendants under metadata node of the asset in the repository.

 ## Possible implications and risks {#implications-and-risks}

 * This could lead to failure of certain Assets features that depend on inherited properties in Experience Manager as a Cloud Service.
 * AEM Assets depends on the existence of the original rendition.
 The asset processing in Cloud Service will go in a loop if the original rendition is missing.
-Sub-asset generation is not supported in AEMaaCS
+Subassets generation is not supported in AEMaaCS.
 * High number of descendants under metadata node may slow down loading of folders consisting of assets that violate this.

 ## Possible solutions {#solutions}